What does it mean to be a barista?

 Contents

-For instance, a cappuccino is a coffee drink consisting of one-third espresso, one-third microfoam, and one-third steamed milk.
-Microfoam is steamed milk, which creates an excellent foamy layer on the surface of the drink, and is made using a particular espresso machine.
+For instance, a cappuccino is a coffee drink consisting of one-third espresso, microfoam, and steamed milk.
+Microfoam is steamed milk, which creates an excellent foamy layer on the drink’s surface and is made using a particular espresso machine.

-Some coffee drinkers hold the belief that espresso provides a more significant boost in energy since it has a more substantial amount of caffeine per unit volume as compared to other drinks.
-However, a typical 2oz serving (aka a double shot) of espresso has roughly the same caffeine content as the usual 6oz cup of ‘regular’ brewed coffee.
+Some coffee drinkers believe that espresso provides a more significant boost in energy since it has a more substantial amount of caffeine per unit volume than other drinks.
+However, a typical 2oz serving (aka a double shot) of espresso has roughly the same caffeine as the usual 6oz cup of ‘regular’ brewed coffee.

-If you’re thinking about becoming a barista, start by inquiring about the job from those baristas who work at your nearby specialty coffee shop.
+If you’re considering becoming a barista, start by inquiring about the job from those baristas working at your nearby specialty coffee shop.
 Many such establishments hire workers and provide them with on-the-job barista training.

 If you live in a large city, you may also come across ‘coffee sommeliers.’
 These are professional baristas with specialized knowledge about the history of coffee, e.g., brewing and roasting methods, types of beans, latte art, etc. It takes years of work and studies with coffee to become a sommelier.